-All employees who are eligible for benefits will have the opportunity to enroll in or make changes to their flex plans during the annual open enrollment held at the end of each year, usually in November.
+All employees who are eligible for benefits will have the opportunity to enroll in or make changes to their flex plans during the annual open enrollment, usually held in November.
 This applies to flexible spending accounts and pre-tax premium conversion.

 We do not not always have annual open enrollment for our self-insured medical and dental plans.
 The University of Arkansas System Office determines when an open enrollment is held for those plans.
 Eligible employees will be notified in advance of any upcoming open enrollment periods.

 The vendors of our fully insured plans, such as vision, life and critical illness insurance, determine when open enrollment will be offered for those plans.